 Verbal abuse includes name calling or making degrading, insulting, or prejudice statements towards another individual.
 Making false allegations against other students, Residence Life staff, or other staff/faculty members is also considered verbal abuse.
 Verbal assault includes making threats against another individual including threats of harm, terror, or intimidation.
 Verbal abuse and assault will not be tolerated in the Residence Halls.
 Anyone who is found verbally abusing or assaulting another individual may be subject to sanctions determined by the Res Life staff including but not limited to going before the Honor Board, eviction from the residence hall and/or criminal prosecution.

 Visitation hours for the residence halls for non-residents are as follows:

-The resident must sign in their guest at the help desk for every visit.
-The guest must leave their ID at the help desk.
-Guests who are not Spalding students with a Spalding University issued ID card must have a state-issued or student ID card that indicates their date of birth.
+Guests visiting between 8:00 am and 11:00 pm do no need to sign in and sign out at the front desk.
 Non-Spalding student guests under 18 are not allowed in the residence hall without parent/guardian approval.
 Each resident may have no more than 3 guests at a time and 1 overnight guest.

 All guests must be escorted by a resident of that residence hall whenever present in the building.
 Guests must be escorted into and out of the building.
 You must remain with your guest at all times while in rooms, public areas, TV lounges, hallways, etc. Students must escort opposite gender guests to the opposite gender floors for restroom use in Morrison Hall.
 Residents will be held responsible for their guest's conduct.